-A public notice calling for nominations will appear in the Taranaki Daily News on Wednesday 17 July 2019 and the Taranaki Star on Thursday 18 July 2019.
+An abridged public notice calling for nominations will appear in the Taranaki Daily News on Wednesday 13 July 2022 and the Taranaki Star on Thursday 14 July 2022.
+A full public notice calling for nominations will be placed on Council's website on Wednesday 13 July 2022.

 Each nomination must be made on the appropriate official nomination paper.
-A separate nomination paper is required for each position and these are available from 19 July 2019 from:
+A separate nomination paper is required for each issue or position and these are available from 15 July 2022 from:

-- New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth; - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 61-63 Miranda Street, Stratford; - by telephoning 0800 922 822; - by accessing www.trc.govt.nz
+- New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth; - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 63 Miranda Street, Stratford. - by accessing www.trc.govt.nz - by telephoning the electoral office on 0800 922 822.